 |Image: entrance portal with Biergarten.|

 When you approach through forest to the rocks and ckiff faces, the first thing you will mention is the romantic Waldschänke.
-A small blochouse, built against the cliff right below the cave entrance.
-The entrance is covered by a 9m wide and 12m high rock shelter.
-There is also a naturaal entrance, a narrow shaft above todays entrance.
-It was grilled after the artificial entrance tunnel was built.
-It is now used only by bats.
+A small blockouse, built below the cliff with the cave entrance, surrounded by a huge beer garden.
+The cave entrance is a staircase going down an artificial tunnel, covered by a 9m wide and 12m high rock shelter.
+There is also a natural entrance, a narrow shaft above todays entrance.
+It was grilled after the artificial entrance tunnel was built and is now used only by bats.

 This cave is pretty dark, which is mainly a result of the dark black walls.
-Nevertheless, the fact that this cave is visited with carbide lamps, will not make this a well lit tour.
+The fact that this cave is visited with handheld lamps, will not make this a well lit tour.
 But thats exactly what makes this cave so special: it is one of the last show caves in Germany without electric light.
-There is only one other, the Schellenberger Eishöhle, which will probably never be electrified as it is an ice cave.
+Until a few years ago it was still visited with carbide lamps.

 The first assumption about the black cover of the walls and speleothems is grime.
 And really, this cave was visited over centuries with light sources like torches, carbide lamps, oil lamps, or candles.
-But a chemical analysis revealed that it consists mostly of manganese.
-Manganese is very common in this limestone, although it is very rare, but it is dissolved by the grond water and then forms thin covers on the rocks.
+But a chemical analysis revealed that it consists mostly of natural manganese.
+Manganese is very common in this limestone, although its amout is quite low, but it is dissolved and relocated by the ground water and then forms thin covers on the rocks.
 Even layers of a fraction of a millimetre are already completely dark black.
-There are often single rocks found, which look black, but are completely white inside, but it is rather rare that complete caves are covered by manganese.
+There are often single rocks found, which look black, but are completely white inside.
+But it is rather rare that complete caves are covered by manganese.
 However, this caves was almost black even before the first human visitor entered it.